 The Regional Targets are discretionary funds for MPOs, sub-allocated by formula to each metropolitan planning region.
 The Boston Region MPO receives about 43 percent of the total funds available statewide for Regional Targets.
-MassDOT developed the target formula for determining this distribution of funds in consultation with the Massachusetts Association of Regional Planning Agencies (MARPA).
+The target formula for distributing these funds is developed by the Massachusetts Association of Regional Planning Agencies (MARPA) and based on federal-aid assumptions drafted through consultation between MassDOT and FHWA.